 The evaluation team will conduct a comprehensive process and impact evaluation of the All-Electric Homes Program in PY7.
 Our approach, detailed below, recognizes the high savings expected from this program, as well as the unique program design.

 Gross Savings

-In PY7, the evaluation team will determine gross impacts by multiplying the number of verified measures (identified through the program-tracking database) and applying algorithms from the Statewide TRM V2.0.
-We will verify the measure installation and check for any removal of directly installed measures through the telephone surveys, and then will use these findings to adjust the number of measures recorded in the program-tracking database.
+In PY7, the evaluation team will determine gross impacts by multiplying the number of measures listed in the program-tracking database and applying algorithms from the Statewide TRM V2.0.

 Net Savings